Gears 5 interview — Rod Fergusson explains the story, characters, accessibility, and ending

 Fergusson: Yeah, yeah.
 Jack mixes up the gunplay too.
 In the previous Gears games, the only way you could interact with the world was with your gun.
 Now Jack can make you invisible or heal you or put up a barrier.
 It adds another layer to the combat.

-I also just think the responsiveness–this is the first game on Xbox One X, where you don’t have to make a choice between pretty and performance.
+I also just think the responsiveness — this is the first game on Xbox One X, where you don’t have to make a choice between pretty and performance.
 We don’t have to decide whether we want 4K or 60fps.
 This is the first campaign running at 60, and it’s running at 60 in 4K.
 It looks good and it feels responsive, which I love.

 GamesBeat: What about Kait as a main character?
 How did you look at that?
 Does it make the game feel different, that she’s in the lead?